 Monice also adapted, co-wrote and produced the independent documentary, “Two Classes of 1968.”

 Monice holds a BA in journalism and has reported for numerous publications, including the Directors Guild of America Magazine.
-She also earned a MFA in film, and is a graduate of the Producers Guild of America Diversity Masters Workshop and the Showrunner Mentorship Academy.
+She also earned a MFA in film, and is a graduate of the Producers Guild of America Diversity Masters Workshop, the Showrunner Mentorship Academy and she’s an alum of the International Rocaberti Writers Retreat Hall of Fame.

 Constantly creating, Monice has a slate of original and adapted projects in development.